dheerajkrgoyal/learning/notes/java/CoreJava.md

 | `double` | 8               | `0.0d`        | Approximately ±1.79769313486231570E+308 (15 significant decimal digits) | `3.14159` or `2.71828d` |
 | `char`   | 2               | `'\u0000'`    | 0 to 65,535 (Unicode characters)                                | `'A'` or `'\u0041'`    |
 | `boolean`| JVM specific (logically 1 bit) | `false`       | `true` or `false`                                               | `true` or `false`      |

+### Why does char use 2 bytes in Java, and not 1 byte like in C/C++?

+Java uses the Unicode system to support characters from all languages worldwide (e.g., Latin, Greek, Chinese).
+But Unicode requires 2 bytes (16 bits) to represent all possible characters.
+By contrast, ASCII, used in C/C++, is limited to 1 byte (8 bits), supporting only 256 characters.